Baky9912/extensionsort/README.md

 # extensionsort

-Run make to compile everything.
+sh setup.sh to install

-./extensionsort <directory_path>
+extensionsort <directory_path>

-You can test your build by running usetup.sh and then ./extensionsort testdir
+You can test your build by running usetup.sh and then extensionsort testdir